podio/podio-dotnet/authentication/index.md

 {% endhighlight %}

 ### Password authentication
 Password authentication works the same way as app authentication, but you have full access to any data the user has access to.
-As it's bad practice to store your Podio password like this you should only use password-based authentication for testing or if you cannot use any of the other options.
+As it's bad practice to store your Podio password like this, you should only use password-based authentication for testing or if you cannot use any of the other options.

 {% highlight csharp startinline %}
 var podio = new Podio(clientId, clientSecret);